The 2021 Census

 Every five years, Canadians are invited to participate in the census to help paint a portrait of Canada’s diverse population and the places where we live.

 The Census of Population provides high-quality information on key socioeconomic trends and analysis that helps Canadians make important decisions that affect our families, our neighbourhoods and our businesses.

 The Census of Agriculture is conducted at the same time and collects information about every agricultural operation in Canada.

 The next Census of Population and Census of Agriculture will take place in May 2021.
 Census Day is May 11, 2021.

 The 2021 Census of Population is Canada’s 23rd national census.
 It collects information on the demographic, social and economic situation of people across Canada, as well as on the dwellings they live in.

 The information you provide ensures that the 2021 Census of Population accurately reflects Canada’s changing society.
-Your responses ensure that your community has the information it needs to plan services that support employment, schools, public transportation and hospitals.
+Your responses are vital to your community for planning services that support employment, schools, public transportation and hospitals.